 Equipment you’ll need

-- Slow Cooker – You’ll want at least a 6 quart slow cooker for this recipe.
+- Slow Cooker – You’ll want at least a 6 quart slow cooker for this recipe, depending on which size turkey you have.
 I’ve had this one for years and recommend it.

 - Whisk – To mix up the seasonings.

 - Meat Thermometer – A meat thermometer helps to confirm that your meat is properly cooked.